 Antony Gormley, STAY, 2015.
 (Left: Arts Centre Installation; Right: Avon River Installation).
 Commissioned by the Christchurch City Council Public Art Advisory Group.
 Courtesy of the Artist.

-STAY, 2015 by British artist Antony Gormley, is a new legacy public art work for Christchurch.
+STAY, 2015/2016 by British artist Antony Gormley, is a new legacy public art work for Christchurch.
 The project will be installed in two parts.
-The first figure, as part of SCAPE 8 New Intimacies, will be installed mid-current in the Ōtākaro - Avon River.
-The second figure will be installed in the Northern Quadrangle of the Arts Centre in early 2016.
+The first figure, as part of SCAPE 8 New Intimacies, was installed mid-current in the Ōtākaro - Avon River.
+The second figure, completing the artwork was installed in the Northern Quadrangle of the Arts Centre in October 2016.

 In the artist’s own words: “Christchurch is a well-ordered city based on a 19th century urban plan which suddenly became chaotic through planetary forces rupturing human design.
 SCAPE 8 presents the ideal opportunity to ask whether art can instigate and give space for new attitudes and begin to heal and encourage reconciliation.
 Post-quake, this city is a human habitat forced by nature to reformulate.
 The attitude of the work I have made for it carries a sense of reflection or ‘taking stock’.

 It’s an old cliché, but in every disaster there’s opportunity.
 Can memory be reconciled with anticipation?
 Can renewal bring a new sense of self and city by acknowledging the private, intimate and personal in two very different public spaces?